Thérèse Brulé: Sporting career

-A versatile sportswomen, Therese Brule participated in July 1917 in the first female French Athletic Championships at the stadium of the porte Brancion in Paris.
+A versatile sportswoman, Therese Brule participated in July 1917 in the first female French Athletic Championships at the stadium of the porte Brancion in Paris.
 In 1921 she participated at the 1921 Women's Olympiad in Monaco and also in the runners-up 1922 Women's Olympiad and 1923 Women's Olympiad.

 Performances

-On the occasion of the championships, she establishes French athletic records in 4 events:
+On the occasion of the championships, she established French athletic records in 4 events: